 I am a Part III Examiner for the RIBA NW Region, interviewing and marking submissions by architectural students at the final stage to becoming architects – a minimum 7 years after they begin their education and training.
 I co-examine candidates with other colleagues during April and September each year in Chester.

 I have also co-developed and run courses for the Royal Institute of British Architects (RIBA) on the CDM 2015 legislation and the role of Principal Designer (PD).
 CDM stands for Construction Design Management and it is EU legislation to ensure buildings are designed and constructed with health and safety in mind for construction workers and future users of our buildings.
 I co-present these courses with colleagues in the RIBA Regions across the UK.
-In 2016 I am running courses in London, Birmingham, Huddersfield, Leicester and Cardiff, with further events planned for 2017.
+In 2016 I ran courses in London, Birmingham, Huddersfield, Leicester and Nottingham.

 For more details please ring, email or message via the Courses page of this website.

-I am also delivering various courses throughout 2016/17 at Adult Education Colleges in Northamptonshire, Wirral and Somerset, and Marlborough College Summer School in Wiltshire.
-Please visit my Courses page, where you can view the different courses available, download the 2016/17 Courses Brochure, and contact the various venues to book a place.
+I also delivering various courses at Adult Education Colleges in Northamptonshire, Wirral and Somerset, and Marlborough College Summer School in Wiltshire.
+Please visit my Courses page, where you can view the different courses available, download the 2018/19 Courses Brochure, and contact the various venues to book a place.

 I also run 1 2 1 Photo Tuition Courses with adults and teenagers at Chester Zoo and Improving Your Photography courses at several venues in Merseyside.